Admiral tells you everything you need to know about insuring your home for business use.

 This covers the financial loss you may incur should a member of the public suffer an injury or have property damaged at the premises used for your business.

 We do not provide cover for either of these.
-If you've already purchased or are in the process of purchasing home insurance from Admiral, and you need this cover, you will need to ensure you have sourced this separately.
+If you've already purchased or are in the process of purchasing home insurance from Admiral, and you need this cover, you will need to ensure you have sourced this separately (perhaps with a specific home business insurance policy).